-47. It is recommended that information generated during the track-test be used as additional data to validate the virtual tests by comparing an ADS' performance within a virtual test with its performance on a test track when executing the same scenario.
-For instance, track testing can be used as an additional tool/method to validate the quality/reliability of the virtual toolchain by comparing an ADS' performance within a virtual test with its performance on a test track when executing the same scenarios.
+47. It is recommended that information generated during the track-test be used as additional data to validate the virtual tests by comparing an ADS' performance between a virtual test and a test track on the same scenario.
+For instance, track testing can be used as an additional tool/method to validate the quality/reliability of the virtual toolchain.
 However, it is important to keep in mind the limitations described in the NATM Master Document.